The melting of glaciers breaks records, warns the UN

-The past eight years have been the hottest ever recorded and concentrations of greenhouse gases such as carbon dioxide have reached new records, the World Meteorological Organization recalled.
+The past eight years have been the hottest ever recorded, while concentrations of greenhouse gases such as carbon dioxide reached new records, the World Meteorological Organization recalled.

 “Antarctic sea ice has fallen to its lowest level and the melting of some European glaciers has literally broken records,” the WMO, a specialized agency of the United Nations, warned in its annual climate report.